MyEtherWallet/knowledge-base/source/_posts/en/mewwallet/mewwallet-user-guide.md

 MEW wallet is MEW’s official fully-fledged free mobile app, bringing hardware wallet security to your mobile device.
 With MEW wallet, users can buy, hold, and send Ether and tokens.

-To begin exploring Ethereum on mobile, download MEW wallet on your iOS or Android phone.
+To begin exploring Ethereum on mobile, [download MEW wallet][download] on your iOS or Android phone.

 ## __Create a new wallet:__